It is one of the most famous landmarks in England.

 1923 - Big Ben’s chimes are broadcast by BBC Radio on New Year’s Eve.

 1939-April 1945 - The clock dials are unlit due to wartime blackout regulations.

 August 1976 - Nine months of repairs begin.

 2007 - Big Ben is silent for seven weeks as repairs are made on the clock.

 2009 - Special events all year mark Big Ben’s 150th anniversary.

-September 12, 2012 - St. Stephen's Tower is renamed Elizabeth Tower in honor of Queen Elizabeth II’s Diamond Jubilee, or 60th anniversary on the throne.
+September 12, 2012 - Big Ben’s Tower is renamed Elizabeth Tower in honor of Queen Elizabeth II’s Diamond Jubilee, her 60th anniversary on the throne.

-Elizabeth Tower, where the bell resides, stands 316 feet (96 meters) tall.
+Elizabeth Tower, where the bell chimes, stands 315 feet (96 meters) tall.

-The clock that Ben rings for weighs about 5 1/2 tons.
-Each of the four clock faces is 23 ft. in diameter, the hour hands are 9 ft long, the minute hands are 14 ft. long and the numbers are 2 ft high.
+The clock weighs about 5 tons.
+The hour hands are nearly 9 ft long and the minute hands are almost 14 ft. long.